 Figure 2.
-Challenges with current voxel based reconstructions: (a) Third bounce photons from an individual voxel form a very small fraction of the returning third bounce photons, which by themselves are small in number.
-The plot shows the captured transient data when the scene consists of a large plane and a small voxel, clearly showing higher SBR for the plane. (b) voxel based reconstructions suffer from ill-conditioning as the volume being reconstructed increases as demonstrated by rapidly worsening condition number. (c) The light paths that correspond to higher order bounces rapidly overwhelm the third bounce light paths as the number of voxels increase.
+Challenges with current voxel-based reconstructions: (a) Third bounce photons from an individual voxel form a very small fraction of the returning third bounce photons, which by themselves are small in number.
+The plot shows the captured transient data when the scene consists of a large plane and a small voxel, clearly showing higher SBR for the plane. (b) voxel-based reconstructions suffer from ill-conditioning as the volume being reconstructed increases as demonstrated by rapidly worsening condition number. (c) The light paths that correspond to higher order bounces rapidly overwhelm the third bounce light paths as the number of voxels increase.

 - 1. Low Signal to Background Ratio (SBR): LATC using transient light echoes relies on the photons that bounced three times.
-The vast majority of the photons captured are direct reflection photons, or photons that have otherwise encountered multiple internal reflections and therefore act as a large background bias in which the third bounce photon signal is buried.
-This low SBR is further exacerbated by the use of a voxel-based modeling approach, wherein the photons that are scattered from a small hidden voxel only form a miniscule fraction of the already small number of third bounce photons. - Scaling to Larger Hidden Volumes: A voxel-based approach inherently means that the number of voxels to be reconstructed increases cubically with the size of the hidden scene.
-Consequently, the demultiplexing problem becomes exceedingly ill-conditioned as the size of the hidden volume increases. - 3.
+The vast majority of the photons captured are direct reflection photons or photons that have otherwise encountered multiple internal reflections and therefore, act as a large background bias in which the third bounce photon signal is buried.
+This low SBR is further exacerbated by the use of a voxel-based modeling approach, wherein the photons that are scattered from a small hidden voxel only form a minuscule fraction of the already small number of third bounce photons (refer Figure 2(a)). - 2.
+Scaling to Larger Hidden Volumes: A voxel-based approach inherently means that the number of voxels to be reconstructed increases cubically with the size of the hidden scene.
+Consequently, the reconstruction problem becomes exceedingly ill-conditioned as the size of the hidden volume increases as shown in Figure 2(b)). - 3.
 Higher-order bounces: While the direct bounce photons can be potentially time-gated (as is the case in our experimental data), the higher-order bounces remain un-modeled and contribute as a source of noise and background.
-A model-based approach to model these higher-order bounces is intractable as can be seen from the fact that even just the number of fourth bounce light-paths increase quadratically in the number of voxels, which as indicated earlier increases cubically in the size of hidden volume.
+A voxel-based approach to model these higher-order bounces is intractable as can be seen from the fact that even just the number of fourth bounce light-paths increase quadratically (refer Figure 2(c)) in the number of voxels, which as mentioned earlier increases cubically with the size of hidden volume.

-As a consequence of these three reasons, existing reconstruction results for LATC typically show a two or three discrete, compact objects that are placed far away from each other to limit inter-reflections.
-Our goal in this paper, is to consider the toy-problem of reconstructing a hidden room and show that a plane-based model for transient light echoes has the potential to overcome some of these abovementioned limitations.
+As a consequence of these three reasons, existing reconstruction results for LATC typically show a two or three discrete, compact objects placed far away from each other to limit inter-reflections.
+Our goal in this paper is to consider the toy problem of reconstructing a hidden room and show that a plane-based model for transient light echoes has the potential to overcome some of these above-mentioned limitations.